Welcome to the Schenectady-Nijkerk Council Website

 In Schenectady we trace our relationship with Nijkerk to about 1630, when Arendt Van Curler from Nijkerk established the trading outpost that would become the City of Schenectady.
 In 1909 the Dutch churches in Nijkerk and Schenectady exchanged tablets memorializing this connection.
 City-to-City exchanges between inhabitants of the City of Schenectady and the City of Nijkerk have been in existence since 1984.

 Adult exchanges are open to residents of the City and County of Schenectady.
-Youth Exchanges are open to youth ages 16 to 18; up to 10 young people are selected to represent their cities in the youth exchange programs.
+Youth Exchanges are open to youth ages 16 to 18; up to 10 young people are selected to represent Schenectady in the youth exchange programs.

 Both adult and youth exchange participants are involved in daily activities scheduled by the host exchange committee.
-Exchange teams are housed in private homes during their stay.
+Exchange team members are housed in private homes during their stay.

 Volunteer host families in each city provide housing, meals, and transportation to and from a team gathering point or location each day.
 Weekends are usually free to spend with the host family.